 - The secret to separate layers of gelatin: let each color get semi-firm before attempting to combine them.

 Creamy, Dreamy Salads

-You can add whipped cream, whipped topping, softened cream cheese, sour cream, cottage cheese and even mayonnaise to gelatin salads.
+- Add creamy ingredients to gelatin salads: whipped cream, whipped topping, softened cream cheese, sour cream, cottage cheese, and even mayonnaise.

 Fruits and Nuts